PolyhedronStudio/Q2RTXPerimental/doc/server.md

 ### Miscellaneous

-#### `map_override_path`
-Specifies the directory from which override files with extensions `.ent` or `.bsp.override` are loaded.
-Default value is empty (don't try to override entity strings).
-Typical value for this is `maps`, but can be customized per server port.

-#### Entity overrides
-Override files with `.ent` extension allow the entity string of the map being loaded to be replaced by a custom data supplied by server operator.
-This makes it possible to change the layout of entities on the map (thus creating a new version of the map) without requiring clients to download anything.
-Entity string can be dumped from the current map using `dumpents` server command and later changed with a text editor.

-Override files with `.bsp.override` extension are more complex: they are binary files that can replace map entity string or checksum.
-They can also create an alias for the map.
-How to create such files is out of scope of this manual (search the internet for ‘r1q2 map override file generator’).

 #### `map_visibility_patch`
 Attempt to patch miscalculated visibility data for some well-known maps (`q2dm1`, `q2dm3` and `q2dm8` are patched so far), fixing disappearing walls and